mkay313/jekyll-now/_posts/2018-12-09-DNS-hosts-savings.md

 title: On saving time and money with /etc/hosts
 ---

-Recently whenever I'm bored, tired and with just 20 minutes to spare (bored enough so I can't go to sleep early but too tired to do anything productive, and turning on the console for _just 20 minutes_ never works) I got onto the habit of browsing clothes, cosmetics, etc. Maybe I need to fill in some void, or maybe I've been succumbing again to the pressure of looking _presentable_ when going to the office (after several months of remote work spend in some jeans and nondescript t-shirts).
+Recently whenever I'm bored, tired and with just 20 minutes to spare (bored enough so I can't go to sleep early but too tired to do anything productive, and turning on the console for _just 20 minutes_ never works) I got onto the habit of browsing clothes, cosmetics, etc. Maybe I need to fill in some void, or maybe I've been succumbing again to the pressure of looking _presentable_ when going to the office (after several months of remote work spent in some jeans and nondescript t-shirts).
 Either way, there's clearly a pattern here.

-So I gathered the websites I've been using too frequently for no good reason, and added them to the /etc/hosts.
+So I gathered the websites I've been using too frequently for no good reason, and added them to ```/etc/hosts```.
 After a while, I decided to impose that ban on some other sites that seem to bring no value to me.
 Currently the selection is as follows:

 ```
 # Block super stupid sites I don't want to waste my time on